 Description: Notepad++.exe is not essential for the Windows OS and causes relatively few problems.
 Notepad++.exe is located in a subfolder of "C:\Program Files".

 Notepad++.exe is not a Windows system file.
+The program is not visible.
 Notepad++.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 27% dangerous.
+Therefore the technical security rating is 28% dangerous.

 Recommended: Identify notepad++.exe related errors

 Important: Some malware camouflages itself as notepad++.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the notepad++.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.